 Medical Philosophy – Medicine 3.0

-Longevytum operates within a Medicine 3.0 framework, which shifts healthcare from reacting to disease toward anticipating and managing risk over time.
+Longevytum, under the direction of Dr. Jesús Esquide, operates within a Medicine 3.0 framework that shifts healthcare from reacting to disease toward anticipating and managing risk over time.

 Core System Focus

-Longevytum concentrates on biological systems most strongly associated with avoidable premature mortality:
+Longevytum concentrates on biological systems most strongly associated with PPPM and avoidable premature mortality:

 • Cardiovascular integrity